BAFICI: Buenos Aires International Indie Film Festival

 BAFICI Tips:

-• Plan well and buy online to get tickets to the films you want to see
+• Plan well and buy early to get tickets to the films you want to see

 • If you buy online, don’t forget your I.D. when you go to pick up your tickets

-• Don’t show up late for screenings: despite the fact that this is Argentina, where lateness is not too taboo, latecomers are turned away
+• Don’t show up late for screenings: even though this is Argentina, where lateness is not too taboo, BAFICI is an exception: latecomers are turned away

-• Snacks, sodas and beer are sold at most of the theaters.
-Costs and calories can add up, so consider packing snacks for all-day movie going
+• Snacks, sodas and beer are sold at most of the theaters

 → Read an interview with the director of BAFICI